jchapuis/fullstackscala-scaladays2025/slides.md

 ^ - With laminar, you first import the api
 - this gives you access to a kind of DSL to create DOM elements
+- so let's create our button
+- the next question is how do you style this button, in my case i've used tailwind

 ---
 ## Tailwind CSS ![inline](tailwind.png) styling